gammapy/gammapy-meetings/dev-meetings/2025/2025-10-31/README.md

 ### Benchmarks and validations actions fail
 AS reports the failure for LST1 data download happening sometimes.
 Gets resolved on rerunning the actions.
- RT mentions we need better method instead of downloading from zenodo
+ RT mentions we need better method instead of downloading from zenodo.
+We may re-use gammapy-extra instead.

 ### Minutes
 Look into options for zoom AI note taking